ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 We will only go over the `issue` transaction, but the other transactions follow pretty closely to this one

-Below, these 2 lines of code brings into scope two key Hyperledger Fabric classes that will be used extensively by the smart contract -- Contract and Context
+Below, these 2 lines of code bring into scope two key Hyperledger Fabric classes that will be used extensively by the smart contract -- Contract and Context